 If you’re planning a 7 days Bali itinerary, one of the very first things you might be wondering is if one week in Bali is really enough?
-Well, that’s a tricky question, especially since Bali is arguable one of the most beautiful islands in Asia.
+Well, that’s a tricky question, especially since Bali is arguable one of the most beautiful places in Indonesia.
 Moreover, there is so much to see and do in Bali that one could easily spend months here and not see it all!

 While 7 days in Bali might not be enough to explore every single inch of this gorgeous Indonesian island, it is ample time to get acquainted with all that the “Island of Gods” has to offer and unwind in the most beautiful paradise-like setting imaginable!